Far-right politics in Serbia: Serbian Right

 Serbian Right (SD) is a far-right political party led by Miša Vacić.
 Vacić previously headed SNP 1389.'
-The party was formed out of fifteen movements that had similar ideological beliefs, while it also received support from Jim Dowson, a British far-right activist, and local political leaders.
-Observers had claimed that the party was under control of Aleksandar Vučić.
+The party was formed out of fifteen movements that held similar ideological beliefs, while it also received support from Jim Dowson, a British far-right activist, as well as from local political leaders.
+Observers have claimed that the party was under control of Aleksandar Vučić.
 During one of its early assembly conferences in Šabac, Vacić threatened opposition politicians Marinika Tepić and Nebojša Zelenović with violence.'
 Government associates such as Milenko Jovanov and Zoran Đorđević participated in the conference.'
-Vacić had also organised attacks against opposition figures in 2017 and 2019.
+Vacić also organised attacks against opposition figures in 2017 and 2019.
 Later in June 2021, Vacić attended a meeting that was organised by the neo-fascist Alliance for Peace and Freedom.
 Vacić was a presidential candidate in the 2022 election; he won 0.9 percent of the popular vote.

 As an ultranationalist party, it has promoted traditionalism, and stated its support for Serbia joining the Eurasian Economic Union.'
-Vacić had stated his support for the Russian invasion of Ukraine.
-According to its programme, the party supports the formation of a patriarchal and hierarchal society, monarchy, authority, and Serbian Orthodoxy.
+Vacić has stated his support for the Russian invasion of Ukraine.
+According to its programme, the party supports the formation of a patriarchal and hierarchal society, as well as monarchy, authority, and Serbian Orthodoxy.
 Its rhetoric has been considered to be racist and anti-migrant.
 Vacić and his party have cooperated with the neo-fascist Alliance for Peace and Freedom European party.